JackDanna/FogentRoleplayTemplate/src/Settings/FogentRoleplaySettingTemplate/CoreRules/FogentRoleplayCoreRules.md

 ### Using multiple Movement Speeds on the same round

-Whenever a character needs to use multiple movement speeds in a round, you can determine the amount of dice worth of movement they have taken.
-You can then subtract that amount from the new Combat Movements Speeds Governing Skill dice pool, using the remaining dice for your movement.
+Whenever a character needs to use multiple movement speeds in a round, calculate what percentage of their movement they've used that round for their initial movement, with the remainder percent being used for another movement speed.

-For example, a character with an Athletics dice pool of 4 has 40 "Terrestrial" Movement Speed.
-Let's say they walk 20 ft to a wall an then begin to climb it.
-For 20 ft of Movement, they spent 2 dice worth of their Athletics dice pool.
-We then subtract 2 dice from Climb's Governing Skill dice pool, which also happens to be Athletics.
-Therefore, we have 2 dice left over giving us 10 ft of climb this round.
+For example, if a character has 30 feet of "Terrestrial" and 15 feet of "Climb Combat Speed".
+The character walks 15 feet up to a climbable rock face.
+They've used 50% (15/30 = 0.5) of their movement speed, leaving them 50% of their climb combat speed.
+50% of 15 feet is 7.5 feet.
+Therefore the character can climb 7.5 feet up the rock face.

 ### Difficult Terrain